 Scholarship and Tuition Awards from Endowment

 Besides the scholarships previously described, which are assigned on the basis of terms set forth in the supporting funds, the College offers a number of scholarships financed from endowment.
-These are available to assist students of unusual promise who otherwise would be unable to attend Wabash.
-To establish eligibility students must file Financial Aid applications with the College Scholarship Service each year.
+These are available to assist students who otherwise would be unable to attend Wabash.
+To establish eligibility, students must file the Free Application for Federal Student Aid (FAFSA) each year.
 Awards vary in number and value from year to year and are related always to the need of the individual.
 These awards may continue throughout the student’s college course, provided that he maintains a satisfactory college record and that his need for assistance continues.
-In granting these scholarships and tuition awards, the Financial Aid Committee takes into consideration four principal criteria:
+In granting these scholarships and tuition awards, the Financial Aid Office takes into consideration four principal criteria:

 1. The extent of need.

 2. Academic record.

 3. Personality, character, and qualities of leadership.

 4. Excellence in student activities.

 The income from the following funds contributes to the support of the program described in the preceding paragraph: